jrlarsen/GetProgramming/Chapter 04 - Functions/chapter4.md

 /* Further Adventures
  *
- * 1) Add a fourth sale object
+ * 1) Add a fourth sale object.
  *
- * 2) Update the code so that tax is calculated and the sale is displayed *
+ * 2) Update the code so that tax is calculated
- * Having two separate functions to calculate tax and display sales is good, each has a specific purpose.
-Having to call both functions for each sale object is not so good.
+ *    and the new sale is displayed.
  *
+ * Having two separate functions to calculate tax
+ * and display sales is good, each has a specific purpose.
+ * Having to call both functions
+ * for each sale object is not so good.
+ *
- * 3) Can you change the code so that you don't have to call both functions for every sale?
+ * 3) Can you change the code so that you don't
+ *    have to call both functions for every sale?
  *
  */
 ```